 What If Your Baby Is Not Babbling?

 If your baby does not babble at the age of four months, wait until they turn six months old.
 Most babies can babble from the age of six months.
 If your baby does not babble by the age of seven months, see a pediatrician.
+This is particularly important if the baby does not make eye contact or cuddle up to parents.

 Do not panic if the baby does not babble since there could be many reasons behind it.
 According to experts, speech delays are temporary and common; one in five children learns to speak later than their peers (7).
 Discuss the possible causes with a doctor.
 A pediatrician would speak to the parents about the baby’s achievement of other milestones and take the child’s medical history.
 A diagnosis for an underlying reason may be required, depending on the factors or conditions noticed in the baby.
+Some babies may be subjected to hearing test, based on their assessment.

-Babies usually may not babble due to hearing issues or problems related to speaking.
+Babies usually may not babble due to hearing issues or problems related to hearing.
 The doctor may check for ear infections since frequent ear infections may interfere with the baby’s ability to listen.
 If ear infections are ruled out, you may be asked to consult a speech-language expert who can further analyze the probable cause and check for other speech delays.
-A baby may undergo speech therapy, depending on their age, the extent of speechor language delay, and other red flags in their behavior.Most babies would attain adequate requisite language and speech skills after successful therapy.
+A baby may undergo speech therapy, depending on their age, the extent of speech or language delay, and other red flags in their behavior.Most babies would attain adequate requisite language and speech skills after successful therapy.

 Baby babbling is one of the first steps towards language development in babies.
 Most babies will vocalize in some form or other from an early age.
 While babbling may sound gibberish, it is ideal to encourage it since it is how the child will learn complex words and sentences.
 It is okay for a baby to achieve the milestone later than other babies of the same age.
 Give your baby time and encourage them with relevant activities.
 If you still have concerns regarding your baby’s babbling or speech, speak to a pediatrician or a pediatric speech-language specialist.